AGENDA R |

 e) If only two nominations are received, then voting is conducted as resolved and the Returning Officer declares the winner.
 If voting it tied, the one elected is to be chosen by lot.

-The purpose of this report is to replace the Council Meeting scheduled for 26 September with an Ordinary Council Meeting on 12 October.
+h) General Manager then conducts the voting for Deputy Mayor in the same way as above, ie. call for nominations, voting, declare result.
+SUMMARY The purpose of this report is to replace the Council Meeting scheduled for 26 September with an Ordinary Council Meeting on 12 October. |

 RECOMMENDATION

-2017 and public notice of this change be published in local newspapers and on
+THAT the Council Meeting scheduled for 26 September be rescheduled to 12 October 2017 and public notice of this change be published in local newspapers and on Council’s website. |

 BACKGROUND